anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_10.md

 codebook check_education
 ```

 Ops!
-We discovered that our dataset has mistakes!
+We discovered that our dataset has some mistakes!
 In this case, we can't do
 anything about it because we don't have the original data.
-But, it is good to now it,
-since now we can inform our reader about our dataset problems
+But, it is good to now it, since now we can inform our reader about our dataset problems and decide what to do with problematic data.

 ## Replace

 The command replace is similar to recode, but there are some important differences.
 First, if we use replace to recode a variable, we can't preserve our original variable.
 The only way to do it is by using "generate" first and creating a copy of our variable.
 The second, and more interesting one, is that with replace we can recode a variable using one or more variable as a condition.
-Let's start with the simple recodification.
+Let's start with a simple recodification.

 We want to recode the variable api12, but as replace doesn't have the option to preserve our original variable, let's start by generating a copy of our original variable: